shroom-r/plat-nner/readme.md

 ## Description
 Plat-nner is a simple planning app allowing users to add events, event posts and a list of person for each post.

 The goal is to have a small dockable app usable by small teams.
+All the members of the team that access the app see the same events displayed.

 ## Dependencies
 ### Python packages :